 Notes: This table reports the average value of each geographical covariate in the treatment group (column 1) and in the control group (column 2).
 The last column reports the difference in means (defined as control minus treated).
-The t-statistics in parentheses. significant at 10%, significant at 5%, significant at 1%.
+The t-statistics in parentheses.
 Distance is bilateral distance between origin and destination in kilometers, Insularity takes value 1 if one of the regions is an island.
 Mountain Ranges is the highest difference in elevation between two regions in metres (difference between highest point and lowest point), River Basin takes value 1 if the region pair shares a river basin and Remoteness is the average remoteness of the origin and the destination regions.